nadavmisgav/whirl_beetle_segmentation/README.md

 # Whirl Beetle Segmentation
-Video segmentation of a whirl beetle and the ripples it creates.
+Few shot video segmentation of a whirl beetle and the ripples it creates.
 ![segmentation_example](./combined_gif_final.gif)

+We uploaded pretrained weights in `data/weights/pretrained.h5` that were trained on the following data `our_data.tar.gz`, furthermore an example video is included in `data/videos/example.avi`.
 ## Getting started
 ### Prerequisite